zneix/zneixbot/README.md

   - `lenny` - prints a lennyface
   - `rng` - picks random integer between two provided numbers
   - `scramble` - random scramble generator for Rubik's Cube solvers (aka Speedcubers)
+  - `squish` - processes a given emote / image URL / avatar and squishes it
   - `wednesday` - is it wednesday, my dude?
 - bot-related commands
   - `about` - displays general information about the bot